Incognito mode won’t keep your browsing private. Do this instead

 Once you’ve chosen your “accounts” browser, bookmark every site you use that you log in to: Google, Facebook, your bank accounts, Netflix, airline accounts, utility accounts, Amazon, dating sites, etc. Bookmark them (the toolbar is best for easy access) and access those sites only by clicking on your bookmarks.

 Remember: Do not do web searches in this browser.
-That’s what your “everyday” is for.
+That’s what your “everyday” browser is for.
 By not searching in this browser nor using it to browse the web, you’ll greatly limit the online activity the websites you do need to log in to can see.
 But just in case you forget this and do accidentally perform a search, make sure you change the default search engine in your “accounts” browser to DuckDuckGo, the privacy-focused search engine that doesn’t track you.

 After you’ve done this, congratulations, your “accounts” browser is now set up.